 Set up e-commerce analytics and funnels

 It’s staggering how many people don’t have an understanding of how their website is being used.
 If you owned a retail store and every customer was carrying items to the counter, but then leaving without purchase, you would quickly make some changes.
 For some reason in the internet age, people pretend like this isn’t necessary information to know.
 In my experience, this is the most likely reason your business is not working.
-Simply by setting up Google Analytics, Sales Funnels, e-Commerce tracking and perhaps a few other tools, you can gain clarity into what people are doing on your website and hence drive a lot more sales.
+By simply setting up Google Analytics, Sales Funnels, e-Commerce tracking and perhaps a few other tools, you can gain clarity into what people are doing on your website and hence drive a lot more sales.

 Google Adwords is a must

 There are infinite search queries a person can type into Google.
 You need to ascertain what people type in when they are serious about making a purchase.
 Most clients swear black and blue that they already know what people will be searching for.
 In the last decade I have never once had a customer that was right about this.
 Even when they have done the keyword research and know what the search volumes are, they haven’t researched which keywords leads to sales.
 We recommend running a short Adwords campaign to cover thousands of different search terms, then track their behaviour on the website.
 This research shows us which are the key search phrases to target, and most importantly, what changes we need to make on the website to convert more traffic into sales.
-This is quick, effective and a step any smart businessman should make.
+This is quick, effective and a step any smart business person should make.

 At JMarketing we are committed to only taking on clients that aspire to be the best company at what they do.
 The reason for this is simple.
 On the internet, if you don’t apply yourself and strive to be the best in your vertical, then there will be thousands of other direct and indirect competitors that will service your customer base better.
 Particularly for startup companies, you can’t just ‘SEO’ your way into success.
 That was a poor strategy in the 90’s and it has become more difficult since then.